agencyenterprise/oneroster-aipi/README.md

    - `diff_doc.yaml`
    - `oneroster.yaml`

-At this point, you can make any prompt.
-It's suggested to keep prompts simple and follow examples similar to those below.
+Suggested Prompts:

+- Please build me an app that allows me to view student data.
+- Please build me a sis that allows me to view and edit classes and teachers.
+- Please build me an app that allows me to view, edit, and delete classes and teachers.

 ---

+## Prompts to solve known issues:

-## Prompt Examples - copy and paste into cursor if you run into similar issues
+Copy and paste into cursor if you run into similar issues

 ### 1. **First Prompt to Create the App**